SpookyCthulhu/Chess/README.md

 # Chess
 Chess game coded in javascript (WIP)
+# Old project, plan to retry using React to deal with code complexity.

 Very much a work in progress, currently only has a functioning board and "highlight" feature.